-Byte Description Subsystem Type (SUBTYPE): Specifies the type of the NVM subsystem that is indicated in entry.
+Byte Description , Subsystem Type (SUBTYPE): Specifies the type of the NVM subsystem that is indicated in this entry.
 Value Definition 00 Reserved.
 02 01 The entry describes a referral to another Discovery Service composed of Discovery controllers for additional records.
 02 The entry describes an NVM subsystem that is not associated with Discovery controllers and whose controllers may have attached namespaces.
-03 - 255 Reserved Transport Requirements (TREQ): Indicates requirements for the NVMe Transport.
-Bits 7:2 are reserved.
-03 whether connections shall be made over a fabric secure channel.
-Value Definition 00b Not specified 01b Required 10b Not required 11b Reserved 05:04 ID): Specifies a particular NVM subsystem port.
-Different NVMe Transports or may utilize the same Port ID value (e.g, a Port ID may support both iWARP and 07:06 Controller ID (CNTLID): Specifies the controller ID.
+03 to 255 Reserved Transport Requirements (TREQ): Indicates requirements for the NVMe Transport.
+03 Bits 7:2 are reserved.
+Bits 1:0 indicate whether connections shall be made over a fabric secure channel.
+Value Definition 00b Not specified 01b Required 10b Not required 11b Reserved Port ID (PORTID): Specifies a particular NVM subsystem port.
+Different NVMe Transports or 05:04 address families may utilize the same Port ID value (e.g., a Port ID may support both iWARP and 07:06 RoCE).
+Controller ID (CNTLID): Specifies the controller ID.
 If the NVM subsystem uses a dynamic controller model, then this field shall be set to FFFFh.
 If the NVM subsystem uses a static controller model, then this field may be set to a specific controller ID (values 0h to FFEFh are valid).
 If the NVM subsystem uses a static controller model and the value indicated is FFFEh, then the host should remember the Controller ID returned as part of the Fabrics Connect command in order to re-establish an association in the future with the same controller.
-09:08 Size (ASQSZ): Specifies the maximum size of an Admin Submission Queue.
-This ntrollers in the NVM subsystem.
+09:08 Admin Max SQ Size (ASQSZ): Specifies the maximum size of an Admin Submission Queue.
+This applies to all controllers in the NVM subsystem.
 The value shall be a minimum of 32 entries.
 31:10 Reserved 63:32 Transport Service Identifier (TRSVCID): Specifies the NVMe Transport service identifier as an ASCII string.
 The NVMe Transport service identifier is specified by the associated NVMe Transport binding specification.
-Refer to http://nvmexpress.org/specifications for a registry that lists the valid values of this identifier and the associated NVMe Transport binding specifications.
 255:64 Reserved 511:256 NVM Subsystem Qualified Name (SUBNQN): NVMe Qualified Name (NQN) that uniquely identifies the NVM subsystem.
 Refer to section 7.9 of the NVMe Base specification.
 For a Discovery Service, the value returned shall be the well-known Discovery Service NQN (nqn.2014-08.org.nvmexpress.discovery).
 767:512 Transport Address (TRADDR): Specifies the address of the NVM subsystem that may be used for a Connect command as an ASCII string.
 The Address Family field describes the reference for parsing this field.
 Refer to section 1.5 of the NVMe Base specification for ASCII string requirements.
-1023:768 cific Address Subtype (TSAS): Specifies NVMe Transport specific information ss.
-For the definition of this field, refer to the appropriate NVMe Transport binding
+For the definition of this field, refer to the appropriate NVMe Transport binding specification.
+1023:768 Transport Specific Address Subtype (TSAS): Specifies NVMe Transport specific information about the address.
+For the definition of this field, refer to the appropriate NVMe Transport binding specification.